Quorralyne/genai-toolbox/docs/en/resources/tools/yuagbytedb/_index.md

 type: docs
 weight: 1
 description: >
-  Tools that work with Valkey Sources.
+  Tools that work with YugabyteDB Sources.
 ---